Ruon Tongyik: Melbourne City

-After being named Adelaide United's "Youth Player of the Year", Tongyik joined Melbourne City in July 2016 on a 2-year contract.
-He made his debut for Melbourne City on 9 December 2016, starting in a match against Sydney FC, playing a calm and composed game.
+After being named Adelaide United's "Youth Player of the Year", Tongyik joined Melbourne City in July 2016 on a two-year contract.
+He made his debut for City on 9 December 2016 in a 1–1 draw against Sydney FC at Stadium Australia.

 Western Sydney Wanderers

 On 3 May 2018, Tongyik was released by Melbourne City and joined Western Sydney Wanderers.

 In January 2019, he was released by Western Sydney Wanderers.

 Brisbane Roar

 On 6 February 2019 Brisbane Roar FC announced that Tongyik had signed for the club for the remainder of the 2018–19 season.

 Central Coast Mariners

-In May 2019, a month after being released by Brisbane Roar, Tongyik signed with Central Coast Mariners on a 2-year deal.
-Tongyik had a strong first season with the club, culminating in a debut for the Australian national team.
-Tongyik started to fall out of favour with the Mariners the following season with the emergence of Dan Hall and was released at the conclusion of the 2021-22 season after two seasons with the Mariners.
+In May 2019, Tongyik signed with Central Coast Mariners on a two-year deal.

+In June 2022, Tongyik was released at the conclusion of the 2021–22 season after two seasons with the Mariners.

-Western Sydney Wanderers (2nd Stint)
+Return to Western Sydney Wanderers

-After leaving the Central Coast Mariners, Tongyik re-joined the Western Sydney Wanderers on a two-year contract.
+In July 2022, Tongyik re-joined the Western Sydney Wanderers on a two-year contract.

+Tongyik was then loaned to Persian Gulf Pro League club Mes Kerman in January 2023 on a year-long loan.
+The club was relegated to the Azadegan League and imposed fines on the players which it tried to enforce by keeping their passports.
+At the end of the season, Tongyik returned to parent club Western Sydney Wanderers and was included in the squad for their first official game, the Round of 32 of the 2023 Australia Cup.

+After Tongyik was granted bail at Penrith Local Court on 20 October 2023, Western Sydney Wanderers and Football Australia imposed a no-fault interim suspension from participating in football and club-related activities.

+He returned to football in 2025, appearing as a trialist during a pre-season international friendly match for the Wanderers against Persib Bandung of Indonesia.
+Shortly after the match, Wanderers confirmed his signing.